 Felicia earned a Bachelor of Arts in American Studies from Brandeis University, Juris Doctor cum laud from New England School of Law, and Master of Education in School Psychology from Columbia University Teachers College.
 She was a Case and Note Editor of and published in the Law Review for the New England School of Law.

-Felicia understands the process of advocating for students, not just based on her training and experience as an attorney and school psychologist, but also based on her personal experience as a proud mother of two sons with ADHD and on the autism spectrum.
-She serves on the advisory board for a not-for-profit that seeks to meet children’s literacy needs.
-She has also served on the board of trustees of a school for students with disabilities.
-In addition, she is an active volunteer in many local organizations.
-Felicia is a member of the Westchester County Bar Association, Westchester Women’s Bar Association, the New York City Bar Association, and the Council of Parents Attorneys and Advocates (COPAA).
-She serves on the Special Education Law Committee of the New York City Bar Association.
+Felicia understands the process of advocating for students, not just based on her training and experiences as an attorney and school psychologist, but also based on her personal experiences as a proud mother of two young adults with ADHD and on the autism spectrum.

+Felicia serves on the executive team of Westchester Resettlement Coalition and served as co-chair of the advisory board of JCY-WCP and on the board of trustees of the Clear View School and Bet Am Shalom Synagogue.
+She was a member of the UJA Special Needs Round Table and participated in the Lawyer in the Classroom Program in New Rochelle.
+In addition, she is actively involved in many community activities.
+Felicia is a member of the Westchester County Bar Association and the Council of Parents Attorneys and Advocates (COPAA).
+She was a member of the Education Law Committee and the Special Education Law Subcommittee of the New York City Bar Association.
 Felicia is admitted to practice law before the United States Supreme Court and the United States District Courts for the Southern and Eastern Districts of New York.